VeraLiconaResearchGroup/MHSGenerationAlgorithms/containers/README.md

 An implementation in Java by M. Kordi, originally written for a refactoring of [OCSANA](//bioinfo-out.curie.fr/projects/ocsana/OCSANA.html), is provided in the [`compsysmed/ocsana`](//hub.docker.com/r/compsysmed/ocsana) container in the [`ocsana`](ocsana/) directory.

 ***WARNING***: Testing has revealed that this software does not accurately generate all MHSes.
+Accordingly, this container is not hosted on the AlgoRun server.

 ### MMCS
 *(pMMCS supports cutoff)*